hadirsa/nestjs-sample-api/README.md

 ## Start application

 - `npm start`
-- Test api with `http://localhost:3000/api/books` in your favourite browser
+- Test api with `http://localhost:3001/api/books` in your favorite browser

 ----------